 By Ikuko Kurahone

-The agency cut its estimate for 2010 demand for crude from the Organisation of the Petroleum Exporting Countries (OPEC) by 400,000 bpd to 28.7 million bpd.
-(Reuters)
+As a result of the higher demand and non-OPEC supply forecasts, the IEA trimmed its estimate of demand for crude from the Organisation of Petroleum Exporting Countries by 100,000 bpd to average 29.3 million bpd in 2010.